 Cleveland State University

-After a successful Ban the Box campaign during the 2019-2020 school year, OSA Cleveland State spent this year researching the CSU police department.
-Advocating to reimagine campus safety and reinvest in student services, the chapter’s current campaign on campus policing will continue through next semester.
-OSA Cleveland State is currently working on the Citizens for a Safer Cleveland Ballot Initiative, hosting a number of on-campus canvassing events to collect signatures for the petition.
+After a successful Ban the Box campaign during the 2019-2020 school year, OSA Cleveland State spent the following year researching the CSU police department.
+Advocating to reimagine campus safety and reinvest in student services, the chapter’s current campaign on campus policing will continue through the next semester.
+OSA Cleveland State also took part in the Citizens for a Safer Cleveland Ballot Initiative in 2021, hosting a number of on-campus canvassing events to collect signatures for the petition.